 Part II: Application

 After a student is nominated, an email is sent to that student inviting them to complete the online application form.
 Students may not view the application form of another student.
-Application 101 Sessions will be offered on November 6 at 4:00 PM in JH141 and on November 14 at 4:00 PM in PB103.
+Application 101 Sessions will be offered on November 6 at 4:00 PM in JH141, on November 14 at 4:00 PM in PB103, and on November 20 at 12:00 PM in Jordan 170.
 Information from those sessions will be shared with all nominees via email.

 Part III: Selection of the Most Oustanding

 The Most Outstanding students are determined by a selection committee composed of representatives of each of the six colleges, athletics, student affairs, academic affairs, and alumni.
 Each candidate will be judged against the core values of the program on a numeric scale.
 Those selected as the Most Outstanding will be notified by email.